Iowa State Players to Watch Against Pittsburgh - First Round

 Top Iowa State Players to Watch vs. Pittsburgh - First Round

-Friday's first-round NCAA tournament matchup between the Iowa State Cyclones (19-13) and the Pittsburgh Panthers (23-11) at Greensboro Coliseum at 3:10 PM ET features the Cyclones' Jaren Holmes and the Panthers' Jamarius Burton as players to watch.
+The NCAA tournament at Greensboro Coliseum on Friday includes a first-round matchup that pits the Iowa State Cyclones (19-13) against the Pittsburgh Panthers (23-11) at 3:10 PM ET.
+The Cyclones' Jaren Holmes and the Panthers' Jamarius Burton are two players to watch in this contest.

 In the article below, we'll give you all the info you need to know about who to watch in this matchup on truTV.